epam/fix-antenna-net-core/Docs/Scheduler.md

 tradePeriodEnd=0 0 17 * * ?
 tradePeriodTimeZone=UTC
 ```
-The `tradePeriodTimeZone` is optional and have "UTC" as a default value. `tradePeriodBegin` and `tradePeriodEnd` can contain several cron expression divided by "|".
+The `tradePeriodTimeZone` is optional and have "UTC" as a default value. `tradePeriodBegin` and `tradePeriodEnd` can contain several cron expressions divided by "|".

 ```csharp
 var configuration = new Config(Config.DefaultEngineProperties);